Rehabilitation audits

 Forming part of the National Stroke Audit Program, the biennial audit tracks the adherence of evidence-based stroke care from rehabilitation services, to recovery goal setting process, to discharge outcomes.

-- National Stroke Audit - Rehabilitation Services Report 2020 Supplement Report
+- 2020 National Stroke Audit - Rehabilitation Services Report Supplement

 Where the data comes from